About Creative Forces

 Lead Music Therapist and Clinician Supervisor, HJF

-Melissa Walker, MA, ATR
+Melissa Walker Freeman, MA, ATR

-Kim Walter, PhD
+Kim Walter, Ph.D.

 Clinical Program Evaluator, HJF